dolthub/data-analysis/transparency-in-coverage/README.md

 > This is not robust software, but it works acceptably well for some use-cases.

+In my limited testing RAM and CPU are not the bottlenecks -- bandwidth and disk space are.
+If you only need some CPT codes, parsing will go as fast as you can download the files.
+If you also filter down the NPI numbers you collect from you won't have space concerns either.

 ## Getting started

 Try going to the `python/processors` folder and running